Ethylamine

 Ethylamine, also known as ethanamine, is an organic compound with the formula CH3CH2NH2.
 This colourless gas has a strong ammonia-like odor.
 It condenses just below room temperature to a liquid miscible with virtually all solvents.
 It is a nucleophilic base, as is typical for amines.
 Ethylamine is widely used in chemical industry and organic synthesis.
+It is a DEA list I chemical by 21 CFR § 1310.02.

 Synthesis

 Ethylamine is produced on a large scale by two processes.
 Most commonly ethanol and ammonia are combined in the presence of an oxide catalyst: